nrfconnect/sdk-nrf/doc/nrf/samples.rst

 Samples showcase a single feature or library, while :ref:`applications` include a variety of libraries to implement a specific use case.

-Zephyr also provides a variety of application samples and demos.
+Zephyr also provides a variety of :ref:`zephyr:samples-and-demos`, including very simple :ref:`zephyr:basic-sample`.
-Documentation for those is available in Zephyr's :ref:`zephyr:samples-and-demos` section.
-For very simple samples, see the :ref:`zephyr:basic-sample`.
-Those samples are a good starting point for understanding how to put together your own application.
+These samples are a good starting point for understanding how to put together your own application.
+However, Zephyr samples and applications are not tested and verified to work with the |NCS| releases.

 General information about samples in the |NCS|
    * |ncs_unchanged_samples_note|